NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

                     self._widget.frame.set_build_fn(self.on_build_widgets)

     def on_model_updated(self, _):
-        # if we don't have selection then show nothing
+        # if you don't have selection then show nothing
         if not self.model or not self.model.get_item("name"):
             self._root.visible = False
             return